rcrupiISP/BiasOnDemand/README.md

 ```
 pip install biasondemand
 ```
-as described in the instructions provided here: https://github.com/joebaumann/biasondemand
+as described in the instructions provided here: :star: **https://github.com/joebaumann/biasondemand** :star:.

 If you are interested in the experiments to investigate bias, fairness, and mitigation techniques, continue reading.